 Here is my recipe for hummus, into which I add some 2% Greek yogurt.
-It's a protein and calcium powerhouse.
+A protein and calcium powerhouse.

 2 garlic cloves finely chopped